Buddhism spread from India across many parts of Asia, it absorbed many

 What is expected of a good Buddhist?

 In the Theravada tradition, a Buddhist will make a commitment to take refuge in the Buddha, Dhamma and the Sangha* and observe the five precepts.
-Here taking refuge means having confidence and being under the protective principles or the environment provided by these three factors.
+Here taking refuge means having confidence and be guided by the protective principles provided by these three factors to a better way of life.

-the goal of enlightenment to which Buddhists aspire.
-The Buddha is not
+enlightenment to which Buddhists aspire.
+The Buddha is not regarded as

-beyond the call of prayer.
-Taking refuge in the Buddha means having confidence in the Buddha's teachings (Buddha Dhamma).
+death, he is beyond the call of prayer.
+Taking refuge in the Buddha means

 Sangha means the collective body of monks who are the followers